UTS-eResearch/ocfl-nginx/doc/ocfl-nginx.md

 Limits responses to only those HTTP requests with the 'Referer' header set to a value which matches.
 This allows the ocfl server to only deliver content when it's wrapped in an iframe from a page with the right URL.

+Note: for this to work, you must set Cache-Control to `no-store` in the nginx config, otherwise the user will be able to view the cached copy of the content after it's been loaded by the iframe, bypassing the ocfl_referrer check.

 ## Sample config

 Sample config for a server with a single ocfl repository.